 6 // Toothbrush

 Still using a plastic toothbrush?
 Well, your plastic toothbrush is part of the plastic crisis the planet is facing.
-The next time you need to get a new bruch, please switch to a biodegradable bamboo toothbrush.
+The next time you need to get a new brush, please switch to a zero waste toothbrush.

 7 // Toothpaste